-Now open the dataset, using MVR application GUI interface, that you want to carry out multiview deconvolution on.
+Now use the MVR application GUI interface to open the dataset that you want to carry out multiview deconvolution on.

 This could be the bead dataset, which is a good way to check deconvolution performance.
-In the case that the dataset to be deconvolved is the same as the dataset from which you extracted experimentally measured PSFs you can skip the following parts in this section and go straight to Step 5 because MVR now has experimentally determined PSFs for each view & channel pair
+In the case that the dataset to be deconvolved is the same as the dataset from which you extracted experimentally measured PSFs, you can skip the following parts in this section and go straight to Step 5, because MVR already has experimentally determined PSFs for each view & channel pair for this data.

-Whenever you want to carry out multiview deconvolution of data using MVR for dOPM data, you will need to have data containing sub-diffraction limited sources of fluorescence.
+Whenever you want to carry out multiview deconvolution of data using MVR for dOPM data, you will need to have data acquired using sub-diffraction limited sources of fluorescence.
 Typically, this will not be the same data as the biological sample so you will need to import experimentally measured PSFs.
-In the following steps you manually assign point spread functions to each dOPM view and channel pair.
-For this two-view, three spectral channel data, six manually assigned PSF are needed, and this comes from the bead data acquired in the same way.
+The following steps describe how to manually assign point spread functions to each dOPM view and channel pair.
+For the two-view, three spectral channel data provided, six manually assigned PSF are needed, and this comes from the bead data acquired in the same way.
 This manual assignment does not scale well for hundreds of organoids and timepoints so this process will be automated in scripts in the future.

-This guide assumes you want to carry out multiview deconvolution of a biological sample dataset: open the sample dataset from the demo and that has already been set up from following the previous guide ‘Reslice_dOPM_data_ImageJ_MVR_plugin.docx’
+This guide assumes you want to carry out multiview deconvolution of the example biological sample data provided: open the sample dataset from the demo that was already set up in the Reslice_dOPM_data_ImageJ_MVR_plugin guide.

-Looking at the screen shot below, right click on the dOPM ‘view’ + ‘channel’ that you want to assign a point spread function to and then ‘point spread functions > assign > advanced’.
+As shown in the screen shot below, right click on the dOPM ‘view’ + ‘channel’ that you want to assign a point spread function to and then ‘point spread functions > assign > advanced’.